sspsygene-dracc/psypheno/README.md

-# SSPsygene
+# SSPSyGene Data Website

-SSPsygene is a web platform for exploring neuropsychiatric genetics data from multiple experimental datasets and phenotypes.
+The SSPsyGene data website is a web platform for exploring neuropsychiatric genetics data from multiple experimental datasets and phenotypes.
 The project integrates differential expression data, perturbation studies, and mouse phenotype data from various sources into a unified SQLite database with a Next.js web interface.

 ## Project Structure